x1nixmzeng/z3ResEx/README.md

 ## Usage

-    z3ResEx.exe [client_path]
+    z3ResEx.exe [client_path] [-v|l]

-To begin immediate extraction from the current directory, run from the command line without any arguments.
+To begin immediate extraction from the current directory, run from the command line without any arguments:

+    z3ResEx.exe

+To run without extracting any file data:

+    z3ResEx.exe . -v

+To list all files in the filesystem:

+    z3ResEx.exe . -l

 ## Compiling